-MID (on some models): Adjusts midpitched tones.
+MID: Adjusts mid-pitched tones.
 The display ranges from -5 to 5.

 TREBLE: Adjusts high-pitched tones.
 The display ranges from -5 to 5.

 BALANCE: Adjusts the sound balance between the right and left speakers.
 The display ranges from L7 to R7.